rosehartman/frog-trap/trap_model_manduscript.md

 Table 2b: Elasticities of $\log \lambda_s$ to changes in the non-zero matrix elements of the metapopulation projection matrix when they have equal dispersal and predation is 50% in the high predation patch.

 However, the relative importance of each of these matrix elements changes with changes in both dispersal and predation.
-When predation is held equal at 50%, increasing the proportion of juveniles moving to the high predation patch makes log λs more elastic to changes in the high predation patch matrix elements.
+When predation is held equal at 50%, increasing the proportion of juveniles moving to the high predation patch makes $\log \lambda_s$ more elastic to changes in the high predation patch matrix elements.
 Furthermore, juvenile migration becomes more important than fecundity when migration is strongly skewed toward one patch or the other (figure 2).

 ![Figure 2.
 Elasticity of $\log \lambda_s$ to each of the non-zero matrix elements in the metapopulation projection matrix with changes in the proportion of juveniles moving between patches.
 Predation percentage is held constant at 50%](figures/figure2.png)

 Figure 2.
 Elasticity of $\log \lambda_s$ to each of the non-zero matrix elements in the metapopulation projection matrix with changes in the proportion of juveniles moving between patches.
 Predation percentage is held constant at 50%

+Analytical approximations of elasticities

 ### Global elasticity of the value of poor information